 Sometimes I’m just tired and don’t feel like cooking.
-On those days at my house, we will very likely to make this vegan pizza recipe.
+On those days at my house, we are very likely to make this gluten-free vegan pizza recipe.
 It is so easy to prepare and can be ready in minutes.

 Can pizza be made healthy?

 It shocks some people to hear that we eat pizza because they know we try to stay healthy.

 I think so many feel that pizza is not health food, and that’s true when it is layered with pepperoni and sausage and dripping with greasy cheese.

 But it doesn’t have to be that way.
 It is possible to make gluten-free vegan pizza fast, easy, and healthy.

 This is a quick lesson on how to be ready to do a pizza-face-plant on those exhausting long days.
 Get ready, set, GO!